- 1 Miavana, Madagascar

 Petit St. Vincent, St. Vincent and the Grenadines

 The Caribbean is home to a great many islands, but few match the beauty of Petit St. Vincent, a 115-acre volcanic isle that has managed to avoid the crowds and high-rises of its overdeveloped neighbors.
 You’ll find as many repeat guests as you do honeymooners at the island’s only resort, who return year after year seeking the solitude of its 22 secluded cottages (that come without locks, TVs, or WiFi) and still communicate with staff via a flag system (yellow for service, red for privacy).
-But this getaway isn’t without its creature comforts: a new sailboat takes guests out on sunset cruises and day charters, while the spa delivers pampering Balinese treatments.
+But this getaway isn’t without its creature comforts: the hotel’s sailboat takes guests out on sunset cruises and day charters, while the spa delivers pampering Balinese treatments.

 Nikoi Island, Indonesia